lakkatv/lakka-website/partials/step-5-generic.md

 2. Wire your PC to a Display or TV
 3. Power on your Display or TV
 4. Plug in an ethernet wire (optional)
-5. Plug in a supported joypads inro one of your USB ports on your PC
+5. Plug in a supported joypad into one of your USB ports on your PC
 6. Power on your PC
 7. Enter BIOS and allow booting of a USB (optional)